Qumulo/docs/administrator-guide/qumulo-core/openmetrics-api-specification.md

   </tbody>
 </table>

-For more information about these and other OpenMetrics types, see [Metric Types](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#metric-types) in the OpenMetrics Specification.
+For more information, see [Metric Types](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#metric-types) in the OpenMetrics Specification.

 ## Metric Labels
-The OpenMetrics format allows for metrics to be labeled to communicate additional information about each metric point.
-The Qumulo Core OpenMetrics API emits labels to give context to each metric, for example the name of a protocol operation or the URL of a remote server.
-These labels are metric-specific.
+The OpenMetrics format allows for metric labeling for communicating additional information.
+To provide context for metrics, Qumulo Core emits metric-specific labels.
+For example, the `name` of a protocol operation or the `url` of a remote server.
 For more information, see [Available Labels](#available-labels).

 ## Available Metrics
-The following tables list names, types, labels, and descriptions for metrics available in the Qumulo Core OpenMetrics API.
+The following table lists metric names, types, labels, and descriptions.

 {% include note.html content="For Qumulo as a Service, all metrics with a `node_id` label are unavailable because they refer to specific hardware." %}